You usually only have six weeks to make a decision on an individual health insurance or Affordable Care Act (ACA) exchanges plan in most states.

 People who qualify for Medicaid or the Children’s Health Insurance Program (CHIP) can enroll at any time of the year.
 These are state-federal programs for people with limited incomes or disabilities.

-3. This is the time to make changes to your current plan
+3. Open enrollment is the time to make changes to your current plan

-- You can renew your current individual/family health insurance plan.
+- Renew your current individual/family health insurance plan.

-- You can choose a new health insurance plan through the marketplace in your state or through private insurance.
+- Choose a new health insurance plan through the marketplace in your state or through private insurance.

-If you signed up for health insurance during open enrollment in 2015, your plan will automatically renew.
+If you’re currently enrolled in a marketplace health insurance plan, it will automatically renew if it’s still being offered.
 However, the plan may make changes to its provider network, copays, co-insurance and drug coverage.
-Your plan must send you a notice of any changes it will make for 2016.
+Your plan must send you a notice of any changes it will make for 2021.